PattMayne/storymachine-pwv/README.md

 * load level
 * display graphs
 * Change levels
-* Create new objects (beats, values, value changes, etc) on the screen.
+* Create new objects (beats, values, value changes, etc) with modals on the screen.
+* Edit components with modals on the screen
+* Reloading at that point will be MUCH easier than the cards screen

 * Load python data more smoothly on cards page
 * Load python data more smoothly on edit page
 * Load python data more smoothly on graph page

+* Create a write-up / help / explanation document
+* * Include advice such as "always rename your new components to something descriptive"
+* * * "The automatic name includes its database ID to make it unique, but it should be renamed to something meaningful."